 The demolition was not a sign of irreparable problems.
 It was a sign of intentional progress.
 But I couldn’t say the same about the busted-up places of my heart.
 Not right now.
 Not yet.

 When I stood and looked in the mirror, my demolished heart wasn’t quite as easy to see as the walls in my house.
 The brokenness certainly revealed things, but they weren’t as easy to identify as pipes and wires.
 They were strange threads of fear, anxiety, shock, trauma and distrust.

 Distrust.
 There it was.
 The biggest of all the issues beneath my surface.
 The ripping open and exposing of my heart had certainly revealed something I needed to see but didn’t dare to admit.

 About me.
 About God.
 And about my utter lack of trust in Him.

-Now don’t get me wrong, I’m a Jesus girl through and through.
-I love studying His Word, doing the right and required things, following Him and fulfilling my calling.
-But when God starts to deviate from the plan I’m assuming my life should follow, I’m much more apt to want to tame God, not trust Him.
+Now don’t get me wrong — I’m a Jesus girl through and through.
+I love studying His Word, doing the right and required things, following Him, and fulfilling my calling.
+But when God starts to deviate from the plan I’m assuming my life should follow, I’m much more apt to want to tame God than trust Him.

 And I wonder why I’m so exhausted and anxious and heavy-burdened on the inside while singing and quoting verses about the abundant Christian life on the outside.